public-awesome/mainnet/stargaze-1/v4_0_0_UPGRADE.md

  ```

-If you compile your binary in a different machine pay extra attention when doing to upgrade to have the correct libwasm version
+If you compile your binary on a different machine, pay extra attention to make sure you have the correct libwasm version

-This will require manual intervention to avoid running on a different vm before the upgrade.
+This will require manual intervention to avoid running on a different VM before the upgrade.

 You can specify the path in the serviced file unit.